 Blind Pension

 The Blind Pension is a means-tested payment paid to people who are blind or have low vision and who are habitually resident in Ireland.
-The payment is made by the Department of Social Protection.
+It is paid by the Department of Social Protection.

 To qualify for Blind Pension, you must: